 Measurement of Variables

-1. Demographic Survey (See Appendix F):
+1. Demographic Survey

 The PI will collect demographic data using a demographic data sheet.
-This tool will capture participant characteristics such as age, gender, and years of experience.
+This tool will capture participant characteristics such as age, gender, and years of experience (See Appendix F).
 Descriptive statistics, including means, medians, frequencies, and percentages, will summarize the data, ensuring the sample is well-described and contextualized.

-2. Cultural Competence Self-Assessment Checklist (See Appendix G & H):
+2. Cultural Competence Self-Assessment Checklist

-The principal investigator will collect pretest and posttest data from the Cultural Competence Self-Assessment Checklist.
+The principal investigator will collect pretest and posttest data from the Cultural Competence Self-Assessment Checklist (See Appendix G & H).
 The tool has been validated for use among healthcare professionals.
 Its reliability was established using Cronbach’s alpha with average values of 0.78 across the three sections, indicative of great internal homogeneity (Argyriadis et al., 2022).
 A confirmatory factor analysis (CFA) also validates the tool’s structure, confirming its robustness and reliability for assessing cultural competence.
 These metrics bolster the use of the checklist in the project, ensuring that it provides consistent and accurate data to measure changes in cultural competence (Argyriadis et al., 2022).

 Additionally, the cultural competence checklist is grounded on a Likert scale format, in which participants rate their responses to items that assess cultural awareness, knowledge, and skills.
 In this light, the checklist includes multiple items that address specific aspects of cultural competence across the three domains.
 The founders of the questionnaire ascertained that the Likert scale items are structured so that the participants can indicate the magnitude to which they agree or disagree with statements (Argyriadis et al., 2022).
 The checklist enables capturing the degree of cultural competence among respondents.